-- Matilda takes this Up to Eleven with the "Chokey," a closet lined with spikes and shards of glass, thus like an Iron Maiden, in which there is just barely enough room to stand.
+- Matilda: The "Chokey," a closet lined with spikes and shards of glass, thus like an Iron Maiden, in which there is just barely enough room to stand.
 Putting children in there for even the slightest misdemeanor is a favorite torture technique of the cruel headmistress of Matilda's school.

 - Strongly implied in Hogfather when Mr Teatime's hired muscle start getting picked off by... something in the realm of the Tooth Fairy that's tapping into their Primal Fear and ugly childhood memories.
 Catseye's fear is of the dark, and basements, prompting this exchange:

 Medium Dave: "Our mum used to wallop us if we tried to go in the cellar.
 She'd got her still down there."Catseye: "Yeah?
 Well, our dad used to wallop us if we tried to get out."

 - Amy Farrah Fowler from The Big Bang Theory apparently was punished by her mother this way on occasion.

 - One killer on Bones was repeatedly locked in a stall in the family stable, thus getting the claustrophobia with the addition of comparing her to an animal.
 She scratched so hard at the walls that, not only do the team find her finger impressions there thirty years later, she did permanent damage to her fingers (which Brennan is able to recognize from her bones) and messed up her ability to grow fingernails.
 It caused her to become a serial killer who harvested her victims' fingernails to replace her own.